-Cordwood construction is energy efficient (a 16″ cordwood wall has approximately an R value of 20), sustainable and offers a great alternative for those looking to build an inexpensive retreat.
+Cordwood construction is energy efficient (a 16″ cordwood wall has approximately an R-value of 20), sustainable and offers an excellent alternative for those looking to build an inexpensive retreat.

 Once a cordwood wall is built, it is finished inside and out as it doesn’t require additional work.

 Cordwood building is a money saver and it all depends on how much of the work you can do yourself.
-The cost of your cordwood construction could be less than half of conventional construction, somewhere between $40 and $45 per square foot.
+The cost of your cordwood construction could be less than half of conventional structure.
+It is estimated somewhere between $40 and $45 per square foot.

 You won’t need heavy equipment or machinery during the construction phases as the logs are easy to handle and light enough to be lifted.

-You can build in any shape and you are not constricted by the traditional rectangular shape.
+Any shape can be built with cordwood building and you are not constricted by the traditional rectangular shape.
 You can have curved walls in your home if you wish so.